GenEO coarse spaces for heterogeneous indefinite elliptic problems: Conclusions

 \section{Conclusions}

-In this work we have summarised how recently developed analysis in \cite{Bootland:2021:OSM} can be applied to a GenEO-type coarse space for heterogeneous indefinite elliptic problems.
-We provide numerical evidence supporting these results and a comparison with a more effective GenEO-type method for highly indefinite problems but for which no theory is yet available.
+In this work we have summarised how the forthcoming analysis in \cite{Bootland:2021:OSM} can be applied to a GenEO-type coarse space for heterogeneous indefinite elliptic problems.
+We provide numerical evidence supporting these results and a comparison with a more effective GenEO-type method for highly indefinite problems but for which no theory is presently available.
 For mildly indefinite problems these two approaches perform similarly, providing the first theoretical insight towards explaining the good behaviour of the $\mathcal{H}$-GenEO method for challenging heterogeneous Helmholtz problems.